usexfg/fuego-data/README.md

 # DRGL Blockchain & logo/images

 First time users can now download this file for faster sync times or more importantly for any issues regarding initial blockchain syncing.
-Some users have reported issues syncing getting stuck at block 63312 -As we enforced a "mixin" limit (18) for transactions in a recent upgrade release, we found out this early network block contains a transaction with a mixin-count of 101....yes thats one hundred and one.. and was certainly a private transaction ;)
+Some users have reported issues syncing getting stuck at block 63312 -As we enforced a "mixin" limit (18) for transactions in a recent upgrade release, we found out this early network block contains a transaction with a mixin-count of 101....yes thats one hundred and one..  certainly a private transaction ;)

 Even still, most CLI versions are able to sync beyond it without any problem.